followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/17 dxPolarChart/1 Configuration/argumentAxis/hoverMode.md

 Nothing happens when the argument axis is hovered over.
 * **allArgumentPoints**
 The points that correspond to the argument that is currently hovered over are highlighted.
 To change the way the points are highlighted, set the options within the **series** | **point** | [hoverStyle](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/series/point/hoverStyle/) object.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ArgumentAxisHoverMode` enum.
+This enum accepts the following values: `AllArgumentPoints` and `None`.
 <!--/fullDescription-->